 - I am a Brisbane-based Japanese textile retailer and designer with a superb showcase of quilting and patchwork-related products.

-- We enjoy sharing our knowledge and expertise of Sashiko at classes conducted at the workshop, on the2nd and 4th Thursday of each month.
-See our calendar for details.
+- I enjoy sharing my knowledge and expertise of Sashiko at my classes, which I conduct bi-monthly.
+See my calendar for details.

-- Retreats and workshops are always popular, with students revisiting again and again, with a great appreciation for the experience we offer.
+- Retreats and workshops are always popular, with students revisiting again and again, who have a great appreciation for the experience I offer.

-We are always available for a chat about any workshop you or your group might like us to conduct.
-For details just email us at [email protected].
+I am always available for a chat about any workshop you or your group might like me to conduct.
+Please direct all enquiries to [email protected].

 Cathy from Swandale Quilting is a long arm quilterextraordinaire, and an amazing designer and valued member of our team.
 She enjoys coming to help at the shows and is a real inspiration to all who meet her.

 Shirley is our sewing angel - what a treasure!
 Nothing is too much trouble for Shirley to create.
 Lots of our samples are sewn by Shirley.

 Kerry is an artist whose vision is responsible for a good portion of our latest home grown designs.